What are field-programmable gate arrays (FPGA)

 |Central processing units||CPUs||General-purpose processors, the performance of which isn't ideal for graphics and video processing.|

-FPGAs make it possible to achieve low latency for real-time inferencing requests.
+FPGAs make it possible to achieve low latency for real-time inference (or model scoring) requests.
 Asynchronous requests (batching) aren't needed.
 Batching can cause latency, because more data needs to be processed.
-Project Brainwave implementations of neural processing units don't require batching; therefore the latency can be many times lower, compared to CPU and GPU processors.
+Implementations of neural processing units don't require batching; therefore the latency can be many times lower, compared to CPU and GPU processors.

 You can reconfigure FPGAs for different types of machine learning models.
 This flexibility makes it easier to accelerate the applications based on the most optimal numerical precision and memory model being used.
 Because FPGAs are reconfigurable, you can stay current with the requirements of rapidly changing AI algorithms.

 What's supported on Azure

 Microsoft Azure is the world's largest cloud investment in FPGAs.
-You can run Project Brainwave on Azure's scale infrastructure.
+FPGAs on Azure supports: